ninanung/Vue-practice/README.md

 __login-test :__ Login page practice with Router, Store.
 Simple but pretty hard.
 Just simple page.
 __express-vue :__ Use vue frontend in express server backend.
 I don't know how to use DB in webpack server so, i should use express that i used to.
 Then, how to use?
 Funny thing is, use node server as api.
 Yes, use axios and express router make some change.
 After that, `res.send(somedata)`give data to vue.

+# I hope this is end of practice.
+Next is real web service project!!!